Compliance with Federal Tax Law

 Nonprofits & IRS Form 990

-While nonprofit organizations such as churches, public charities and other private organizations hold certain exemptions from tax requirements, they are required to periodically file key federal and state informational reports and tax returns.
-Every year, nonprofit organizations are required to file an annual tax return by submitting a completed copy of IRS Form 990.
+While nonprofit organizations such as churches, public charities, and other private organizations hold certain exemptions from tax requirements, they are required to periodically file key federal and state informational reports and tax returns.
+Every year, nonprofit organizations must file an annual tax return by submitting a completed copy of IRS Form 990.

-This Form is not only for the use of the IRS but is also used to inform the public about the financial activity of a nonprofit organization.
+This form is not only used by the IRS but is also used to inform the public about the financial activity of a nonprofit organization.
 Federal regulations of nonprofit organizations state that an organization must be prepared and willing to provide the three most recent Forms 990 to anyone who requests them.

-At Perliski Law Group, we are able to help you accurately and properly complete your Form 990 on time so that you stay within the IRS requirements of a nonprofit organization.
-Furthermore, our services include providing assistance in maintaining your tax exempt status by ensuring that your operations, activities and purpose remain true to your original mission.
+At Perliski Law Group, we help you accurately complete your Form 990 on time to stay within the IRS requirements for a nonprofit organization.
+Furthermore, our services include providing assistance in maintaining your tax-exempt status by ensuring that your operations, activities, and purpose remain true to your original mission.

 Federal Regulations for Lobbying & Political Campaigns

-The IRS also has strict regulations for nonprofits participating in political lobbying and campaign activities.
-In order to ensure that individuals cannot take advantage of tax exempt status, these regulations have been put in place and must be adhered to in order to retain your 501(c)(3 tax exempt status.
+The IRS has strict regulations for nonprofits participating in political lobbying and campaign activities.
+To ensure that individuals cannot take advantage of tax-exempt status, these regulations must be adhered to in order to retain your 501(c)(3) tax-exempt status.

 - Non-partisan voter educational programs and publications